 Goodwill represents the excess of the purchase price over the fair value of identifiable assets acquired and liabilities assumed when other businesses are acquired.
 The allocation of the purchase price to intangible assets and goodwill involves the extensive use of management's estimates and assumptions, and the result of the allocation process can have a significant impact on future operating results.
 The Company estimates the fair value of identifiable intangible assets acquired using several different valuation approaches, including the replacement cost, income and market approaches.
 The replacement cost approach is based on determining the discrete cost of replacing or reproducing a specific asset.
 The Company generally uses the replacement cost approach for estimating the value of acquired technology/methodology assets.
-The income approach converts the anticipated economic benefits that the Company assumes will be realized from a given asset into value.
-Under this approach, value is measured as the present worth of anticipated future net cash flows generated by an asset.
-The Company generally uses the income approach to value customer relationship assets and non-compete agreements.
+The income approach converts the anticipated economic benefits that the Company generally uses the income approach to value customer relationship assets and non-compete agreements.
 The market approach compares the acquired asset to similar assets that have been sold.
 The Company generally uses the market approach to value trademarks and brand assets.

 Under SFAS No. 142, Goodwill and Other Intangible Assets (SFAS 142), intangible assets with finite lives are amortized over their useful lives while goodwill is not amortized but is evaluated for potential impairment at least annually by comparing the fair value of a reporting unit, based on estimated future cash flows, to its carrying value including goodwill recorded by the reporting unit.
 If the carrying value exceeds the fair value, impairment is measured by comparing the derived fair value of the goodwill to its carrying value, and any impairment determined is recorded in the current period.
 In accordance with SFAS 142, all of the Company's goodwill is associated with one reporting unit.
-Accordingly, on an annual basis the Company performs the impairment assessment for goodwill required under SFAS 142 at the enterprise level.
-The Company completed its annual impairment analysis for 2004, 2005 and 2006 and determined that there was no impairment of goodwill.
-There have been no indicators of impairment during the six months ended June 30, 2007.
+Accordingly, on an annual basis the Company performs the impairment analysis for 2004, 2005 and 2006 and determined that there was no impairment of goodwill.
+There have been no indicators of impairment during the nine months ended September 30, 2007.